Mocking and Stubbing in MCP App Tests: Simulations, Fixtures, and Patterns (June 2026)

 show-dashboard-q1.json # Happy path

-show-dashboard-empty.json # Zero values
+show-dashboard-empty.json # Empty data

-show-dashboard-large.json # 100+ items
+show-dashboard-large.json # Large payload

-review-purchase.json # With serverTools mock
+review-purchase.json # serverTools mock

 e2e/

-dashboard.spec.ts # inspector fixture tests
+dashboard.spec.ts # Inspector fixture tests

-review.spec.ts # Multi-step flow tests
+review.spec.ts # Multi-step server tool flow

 src/